Adult Education Graduate Programs: PhDs, Masters & Certificates in Delaware

 If you enjoy spending time working with adults and want to teach them valuable skills and knowledge they need to communicate or meet their own professional goals, a graduate degree program in adult education may be a great opportunity for you.
 Often, this program teaches specific skills related to how adults learn rather than children.

 How long does it take to pursue a master’s degree program in adult education?

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in Delaware
+Popular Schools with Adult Education Graduate Programs in Delaware

 What is Adult Education?